Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

 # Component Manager

-The component manager provides information about installed and running components.
+Component manager provides information about installed and running components.

 The main features of the `Tizen.Applications.ComponentBased.ComponentManager` class include:

--   Managing the running component context
+-   Managing running component context

-    For running components, you can retrieve the application running context and operate on it.
+    For the running components, you can retrieve the component running context and operate on it.
 You can [manage thec component running context](#manage_context) with the `Tizen.Applications.ComponentBased.ComponentManager` class.

--   Getting the component information
+-   Getting component information

-    For installed (but not necessarily running) componentss, you can retrieve information with the [Tizen.Applications.ComponentBased.ComponentInfo](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentInfo.html) class.
+    For components that are installed but not necessarily running, you can retrieve information with the [Tizen.Applications.ComponentBased.ComponentInfo](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentInfo.html) class.

 Iterator methods are used to travel through a list of components.
-The `GetRunningComponentsAsync()` method of the `Tizen.Applications.ComponentBased.ComponentManager` class is used for running components and the `GetInstalledComponentsAsync()` method is used for installed components.
+The `GetRunningComponentsAsync()` method of the `Tizen.Applications.ComponentBased.ComponentManager` class is used for the running components and the `GetInstalledComponentsAsync()` method is used for the installed components.

 ## Prerequisites